 Amounts contributed to pension, provident and retirement annuity funds during a year of assessment are deductible by members of those funds.
-Amounts contributed by employers and taxed as fringe benefits are treated as contributions by the individual employee.
+Amounts contributed by employers and taxed as fringe benefits are treated as contributions by the individual employees.
 The deduction is limited to 27.5% of the greater of remuneration for PAYE purposes or taxable income (both excluding retirement fund lump sums and severance benefits).
-Furthermore, the deduction is limited to a maximum of R350 000.

-Any contributions exceeding the limitations are carried forward to the immediately following year of assessment and are deemed to be contributed in that following year.
+The deduction is further limited to the lower of R350 000 or 27.5% of taxable income, before the inclusion of a taxable capital gain.
+Any contributions exceeding the limitations are carried forward to the next year of assessment, and are deemed to be contributed in that following year.
 The amounts carried forward are reduced by contributions set off against retirement fund lump sums and against retirement annuities.